Answer by Diane Eager

-Question: Cetacean (whale) hindlimb genes were selectively inactivated by modification of expression.
+Question: Cetacean (whale) hind limb genes were selectively inactivated by modification of expression.
 Surely this is evidence that whales evolved from a creature with legs.
-Reference: pharyngula

-Checking the source shows that the description “selectively inactivated by modification of expression” is an interpretation based on a prior belief in evolution, and definitely not a scientific observation of an actual process.
-The observation is that the ‘body form control genes’ act differently in whales compared with land animals.
-No-one has observed a land animal’s genes undergo modification to become a whale’s genes so any claims about how they came to be different is a matter of belief.
+The description “selectively inactivated by modification of expression” is an interpretation based on a prior belief in evolution, and definitely not a scientific observation of an actual process.
+The observation is that body form control genes act differently in whales compared with land animals.
+No-one has observed a land animal’s genes undergo modification to become a whale’s genes, so any claims about how they came to be different is a matter of belief.

 The whole concept of atavism (genetic throwbacks to evolution) does not stand up to scrutiny.
 It assumes the genes have some kind of memory of what they were in the past.
 How could this be?
 They are just DNA molecules.
 If the genes have changed by mutation in order to make humans evolve, then they have permanently changed their chemical structure.
 Why would they change back to a previous state by chance random processes?